 Workspaces are created with the intention of providing employees an area to work, so it logically follows that they’ll want some element of choice in how they work.
 Research from 2013 suggests that staff who are given this choice were found to be more innovative, perform better and have better overall job and workplace satisfaction.

-“We provide a lot of flexibility in what people can do with their own patch of land,” says Åsa Nerelius, People and Culture Specialist at Traction.
+“We provide a lot of flexibility in what people can do with their own patch of land,” says Åsa Nerelius, People and Culture Specialist at Traction on Demand.
 “Whether you want to stand or sit or switch between the two, that can be easily accommodated.
 You can decorate it more or less however you want.
 Or if you happen to go away for a few days, sometimes your colleagues decorate it for you.”

 Allowing the space to match the company culture also reinforces these collaborative elements.
-Traction recently built several cabin-themed sheds throughout its office to allow employees to hold impromptu meetings.
+Traction on Demand recently built several cabin-themed sheds throughout its office to allow employees to hold impromptu meetings.
 Fun and gamification can also be employed to celebrate team success.

-In every Traction office there are a series of Budweiser Red Lights that are triggered each time an Opportunity is Closed/Won in Salesforce, rewarding the sales team with loud cheers for their tangible success.
+In every Traction on Demand office there are a series of Budweiser Red Lights that are triggered each time an Opportunity is Closed/Won in Salesforce, rewarding the sales team with loud cheers for their tangible success.

 How About the Workplace Layout?

-While the open concept office may not be a fit for everyone, Traction embraces it for its ability to break down barriers and hierarchy between people, allowing for more direct and open communication.
+While the open concept office may not be a fit for everyone, Traction on Demand embraces it for its ability to break down barriers and hierarchy between people, allowing for more direct and open communication.
 Greater communication between employees also reinforces a healthy workplace culture.

 “While there are clear productivity gains from open concept layouts, there are also some productivity costs,” says Åsa .
 “You need to develop your own strategies for managing noise and distractions at times, which is why headphones, dedicated quiet office and meeting space as well as SaaS days (working remotely from home) help balance out the impact.”